CryptoGnome/LickHunterPRO/README.md

-Liquidation Hunter counter trades liquidations alogn with VWAP offsets on all trading pairs on Binance.
-You can run multiple trading pairs on the same exhange with more than one bot ant the base currency is USDT.
+Liquidation Hunter counter trades liquidations along with VWAP offsets on all trading pairs on Binance.
+You can run multiple trading pairs on the same exchange with more than one bot ant the base currency is USDT.

 ## Current Supported Exchanges
 [Binance Futures](https://www.binance.com/en/register?ref=LMFD8MJ5)